 Take a Guided Tour

-One of the most popular things to do in Puerto Vallarta is a tour!
+One of the most popular things to do during a trip to Puerto Vallarta is a tour!
 One of the most reputable tour companies is Vallarta Adventures.
-They have a lot of tours to choose from including scuba diving, snorkeling, whale watching, zip lining, off-road adventures, and trips to amazing beaches you need to experience at least once in your life.
+They have a lot of tours to choose from including scuba diving, snorkeling, whale watching, zip-lining, off-road adventures, and trips to amazing beaches you need to experience at least once in your life.